Executive Summary

 This guide is for payers and agents who want to consume paid resources using 4Mica credit.

-You fund collateral once, receive 402 requirements, sign an X-PAYMENT header, and later settle the tab on-chain.
+You fund collateral once, receive 402 requirements, sign a payment header (`X-PAYMENT` for v1, `PAYMENT-SIGNATURE` for v2), and later settle the tab on-chain.
 Recipients get a certificate immediately, so work can be delivered without waiting on chain.

 Switching from x402 Debit to 4Mica Credit